 - cellulitis – infection of the skin and underlying tissues

-Many of the children who get Hib infections become very ill and need hospital care.
+Many of the children who get Hib infections become very ill and need treatment with antibiotics in hospital.

 The Hib vaccine is offered to babies as part of the NHS childhood vaccination programme.

-They have three separate doses of Hib vaccine at two, three and four months of age as part of the combined 5-in-1 vaccination.
+Babies have three separate doses of Hib vaccine – at two, three and four months of age – as part of the combined 5-in-1 vaccination.